TheBotCompany: Self-Organizing Multi-agent Systems for Continuous Software Development: Introduction

-We identify three specific gaps in existing approaches.
-First, \textbf{limited persistent orchestration}: current systems (e.g., ChatDev~\cite{qian2024chatdev}, MetaGPT~\cite{hong2024metagpt}, and single-agent tools such as SWE-Agent~\cite{yang2024swe} and OpenHands~\cite{wang2024openhands}) are primarily designed for single-session execution (each run addresses one task and terminates).
+We identify three specific gaps in existing approaches. \begin{itemize}[leftmargin=*,nosep] \item First, \textbf{limited persistent orchestration}: current systems (e.g., ChatDev~\cite{qian2024chatdev}, MetaGPT~\cite{hong2024metagpt}, and single-agent tools such as SWE-Agent~\cite{yang2024swe} and OpenHands~\cite{wang2024openhands}) are primarily designed for single-session execution (each run addresses one task and terminates).
 While agents can be re-invoked on the same repository, existing frameworks lack built-in mechanisms to track cumulative progress toward milestones, carry forward verification feedback, or automatically resume work after interruptions~\cite{pan2025why, chang2025sagallm, 10.1145/3712003}.
-As such, it makes long-horizon projects that require iterative refinement over days or weeks difficult to sustain, as the coordination context must be manually reconstructed between sessions.
-Second, \textbf{static or session-scoped team composition}: In ChatDev, MetaGPT, AgileCoder~\cite{nguyen2024agilecoder}, and ALMAS~\cite{tawosi2025almas}, agent roles are predetermined by the framework designer and remain fixed throughout execution.
+The missing coordination state makes long-horizon projects that require iterative refinement over days or weeks difficult to sustain, as the coordination context must be manually reconstructed between sessions. \item Second, \textbf{static or session-scoped team composition}: In ChatDev, MetaGPT, AgileCoder~\cite{nguyen2024agilecoder}, and ALMAS~\cite{tawosi2025almas}, agent roles are predetermined by the framework designer and remain fixed throughout execution.
 Recent work on dynamic composition---AgentVerse~\cite{chen2024agentverse}, DyLAN~\cite{liu2024dylan}, and Self-Organized Agents~\cite{ishibashi2024self}---adjusts team membership within a single session, but does not persist team adaptations across development cycles or adapt workforce composition in response to verification feedback from prior milestones.
 Yet real software teams routinely evolve their composition as projects progress---adding a security specialist when a vulnerability surfaces, or retiring a prototyping role once architecture stabilizes~\cite {10.1145/1355238.1355245}.
-Bridging this gap requires a team composition that is both dynamic \emph{and} persistent across the lifecycle of a project.
-Third, \textbf{synchronous human oversight}: Existing systems support human involvement primarily through synchronous interaction: users either specify requirements before execution, monitor and intervene in real time during a session, or review outputs afterward~\cite{wang2024openhands}.
+Bridging this gap requires a team composition that is both dynamic \emph{and} persistent across the lifecycle of a project. \item Third, \textbf{synchronous human oversight}: Existing systems support human involvement primarily through synchronous interaction: users either specify requirements before execution, monitor and intervene in real time during a session, or review outputs afterward~\cite{wang2024openhands}.
 However, real-world software oversight is largely asynchronous, meaning that clients file issues, and managers adjust priorities in a tracker, and developers consume this guidance at natural transition points without blocking ongoing work~\cite{10.1145/3210459.3210471, 10.1145/3712003}.
-Current frameworks lack a channel for humans to steer multi-day development asynchronously, with agents picking up guidance when contextually appropriate rather than requiring immediate attention.
+Current frameworks lack a channel for humans to steer multi-day development asynchronously and allows agents to consume guidance at appropriate phase boundaries. \end{itemize}